GROW LOCAL. SHOP LOCAL. EAT LOCAL.

 At this time, we have limited restroom facilities on the Market floor, though they are part of our plans.
 If the restrooms are not completed by the time the Market is to open, we will have temporary facilities.

 When is payment of my booth fees due?
 And the daily sales percent?

 No payment is due when you apply.
 During this initial period, we will be reviewing applications and getting back to you with questions, rules and regulations, and, if approved, vendor contracts.
-Vendors who decide to purchase the full season pass will be required to pay half of it at the Season Kickoff meeting, which will be held in late January or early February.
-The other half will be due on May 31, 2018.
+Invoices for your booth fee will then follow.

 The 3% of daily sales fee will be collected before exiting the market each day you sell.